maxmpz/powerampapi/poweramp_provider_example/readme.md

 If array size is not 100, Poweramp will resample that to 100 values internally.

 You can have either a float[] array (easier to manipulate/generate) or a byte[] array (float array represented as bytes, easier to store/retrieve as BLOB in/from the database).
-See [TrackProviderHelper.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderHelper.java#L15) for `bytesToFloats`, `floatsToBytes` methods if you need to convert from one format to the another.
+See [TrackProviderHelper.java](../poweramp_api_lib/src/main/java/com/maxmpz/poweramp/player/TrackProviderHelper.java#L15) for `bytesToFloats`, `floatsToBytes` methods if you need to convert from one format to the another.

-In any case, you must put `TrackProviderConsts.COLUMN_TRACK_WAVE` to the cursor as bytes (bytep[] array), as Android cursor doesn't support other BLOB types.
+In any case, you must put `TrackProviderConsts.COLUMN_TRACK_WAVE` to the cursor as bytes (byte[] array), as Android cursor doesn't support other BLOB types.

 Track wave `TrackProviderConsts.COLUMN_TRACK_WAVE` column is added by Poweramp to the projection columns during the 2nd phase of scanning (the metadata scan).